L3- Chemical Sciences of Matter (SCM)

 Professional integration

-At the end of the university course (M2/doctorate), the training followed in materials chemistry allows for excellent professional integration in positions directly related to the skills acquired and at the associated salary level.
-A very good placement of students who have followed the Materials Chemistry specialization has been noted both in industry (engineering and design offices, R&D engineering, etc.) and in teaching and academic research.
-The placement rate of Montpellier students graduating from a Master's degree in Chemistry is over 80% after three months.
+At the end of the university course (M2/doctorate), training in materials chemistry enables excellent professional integration in positions directly related to the skills acquired and the associated level of remuneration.
+Students who have completed the Materials Chemistry specialization have been very well placed, both in industry (engineering and design departments, R&D engineering, etc.) and in teaching and academic research.
+The placement rate for Montpellier students graduating from a Master's degree in Chemistry is over 80% three months after graduation.

 Read more